 We first examine the case of pure mean reversion.
-This is done by setting all momentum parameters $\phi_j^i = 0$ in equation (2), leaving $\mu^i$ and $\delta^i$ the only parameters to estimate.
-The top panel of Table IV reports the performance of the pure contrarian strategy for SHSE stocks, from which several observations can be made.
-First, the pure mean reversion strategy produces a positive excess return for all holding periods.
-Furthermore, the excess returns are statistically significant at the 5% level for K=6, 9, and 12 months, and at the 10% level for K=3 months.
-Second, these return measures are economically important ranging from 3.1% to 22.8% per year, with the average of 11.6% per year.
-Third, the top decile portfolio "Max" beats the value-weighted market portfolio at the 5% significance level for all holding horizons.
+This is done by constraining all momentum parameters $\phi_i^i = 0$ in equation (2), leaving $\mu^i$ and $\delta^i$ the only parameters to estimate.
+The top panel of Table 4 reports the performance of the pure contrarian strategy for SHSE stocks, from which several observations can be made.
+Firstly, the pure mean reversion strategy produces a positive excess return for all holding periods.
+Furthermore, the excess returns are statistically significant at the 5% level for holding periods.
+K=6, 9, and 12 months, and at the 10% level for K=3 months.
+Secondly, these return measures are economically important ranging from 3.1% to 22.8% per year, with the average of 11.6% per year.
+Thirdly, the top decile portfolio "Max" beats the value-weighted market portfolio at the 5% significance level for all holding horizons.
 The return of the top decile portfolio is also higher than the equally-weighted market return for all holding periods except K=1 month.
-Fourth, compared to the results of the pure momentum strategy in Table II, for each holding period K, the pure mean reversion strategy in general produces higher excess profits than the corresponding pure momentum strategy regardless of the number of momentum lags used.
+Fourthly, compared to the results of the pure momentum strategy reported in Table 2, for each holding period K, the pure contrarian strategy in general produces higher excess profits than the corresponding pure momentum strategy regardless of the number of momentum lags used.
 The only exceptions are the cases of J=1 week and 1 month, and K=1 month, where the pure momentum strategy yields slightly higher returns than the pure mean reversion strategy.
+Fifthly, to examine the speed of mean reversion, we employ the estimate of $\delta^i$ to calculate the implied half-life using $\ln(0.5)/\ln(\delta^i)$ for each stock.
+The average half-life of all 637 stocks traded on the SHSE amounts to 232 days.
+It is interesting to compare this result with those obtained from developed markets.
+Using data from 13 OECD countries, Cutler, Poterba and Summers (1991) find the half-life of reversion to be between 4.0 and 4.6 years.
+More recently, Balvers, Wu and Gilliland (2000) report the implied half-life of between 3.1 and 3.5 years for 18 developed markets.
+Our result shows a much stronger mean reversion effect for Chinese stocks than for stocks in more mature markets.

-The top panel of Table V displays the performance of pure mean reversion strategy for the SZSE stocks.
-While the excess return of the contrarian strategy is statistically significant at the 10% level in only one case (K=3 months), these excess return numbers are in general economically large with the average annual excess return of 8.69% across the 7 holding periods.
+The top panel of Table 5 displays the performance of pure mean reversion strategy for the SZSE stocks.
+While the excess return of the contrarian strategy is statistically significant at the 10% level in only one case (K=3 months), these excess return numbers are in general economically large with the average annual excess return of 8.69% across the seven holding periods.
 Furthermore, the top decile portfolio beats the value-weighted market portfolio at the 5% significance level, and the equally-weighted average market index (albeit not statistically significant) for all holding periods.
-More impressively, at each holding horizon, the pure mean reversion strategy outperforms all pure momentum strategies.
+More remarkably, at each holding horizon, the pure mean reversion strategy outperforms all pure momentum strategies.
+Similar to the Shanghai market, we find fast speed of reversion for the SZSE stocks, with the average half-life of 212 days.